Jamnabai Narsee School

 Jamnabai Narsee School is a private school in the affluent area of Juhu, Mumbai, Maharashtra, India.
 It was founded on 17 January 1971 and is managed by the Narsee Monjee Education Trust.
 The school building has three clusters of hexagonal classrooms, each with a hexagonal central foyer.
 The school is attended by children mostly from Andheri and Juhu.

 History

-Jamnabai Narsee School was founded on 17 January 1971.
+Jamnabai Narsee School was a renowned school founded on 17 January 1971.
 It is established and managed by the Narsee Monjee Educational Trust.

 It is a co-educational, English medium school.
 The education imparted aims at promoting the growth and integration of all the facets of the child's personality in an ambience of Indian culture.
 It prepares students for ICSE and ISC.

 This school is an 'Unaided Linguistic-Minority Institution', affiliated to the Council for the Indian School Certificate Examinations, Cambridge Assessment International Education, and the International Baccalaureate.